cyclus/cyclus.github.com/source/arche/tutorial/toolkit.rst

       }
     }

-The output buffer transfer requires the following operation until the first condition is not met:
+The output buffer transfer requires the following operation so long as the condition in 1. is met:

-1. Check if enough time has passed since the time at the front of ``time_q`` *and* the inventory is not empty.
-If so
+1. Check whether enough time has passed since the time at the front of ``time_q`` *and* the inventory is not empty.
+If so:
 2. *Pop* an object from the inventory buffer
 3. *Push* that object to the output buffer
-4. *Pop* an time from the  ``time_q``
+4. *Pop* a time from the ``time_q``

 In order to implement this, replace the current ``Tick()`` implementation in ``src/storage.cc`` with